 5. Pinched nerves

 A pinched nerve is when too much pressure is applied to a nerve by surrounding tissues like bones, muscles, cartilage, or tendons.
 The pressure interrupts the nerve’s functions which results in pain, tingling, weakness, or numbness.
-Sciatica is a type of pain that radiates along the path of the sciatic nerve, which branches from your lower back, through your hips and buttocks and down each leg.
+Sciatica is a type of pain that radiates along the path of the sciatic nerve.
+This nerve branches from your lower back, through your hips and buttocks and down each leg.
 This is one type of nerve pain that can may cause issues in the hip.
 Other pinched nerves causes include: meralgia paresthetica, herniated disk, and sacroiliitis.

 How Can Flexcin Help?